 Most amateurs never become pro-bloggers because they hide in their cocoon of comfort.

-If you allow your love of freedom, fun and fulfillment to outweigh your fear of failure, criticism and poverty you will do amazing things in your blogging niche of choice.
+If you allow your love of freedom, fun and fulfilment to outweigh your fear of failure, criticism and poverty you will do amazing things in your blogging niche of choice.

 I made the transition.
 You can do it too.
 But you need to be willing, open and ready to follow simple, practical tips in order to make your wildest dreams come true.